ritvikmath/jekyll-now/_posts/2017-2-20-Prob_God_Exists.md

 {:center}

 Each case has an associated benefit (Case A and Case D) or cost (Case B and Case C).
-For example, in case A, you should be rewarded for you belief through some beneficial afterlife, or constructive reincarnation, etc. But, for example in case C, you might suffer a terrible fate after death or a similarly grave outcome.
+For example, in case A, you should be rewarded for your belief through some beneficial afterlife, or constructive reincarnation, etc. But, for example in case C, you might suffer a terrible fate after death or a similarly grave outcome.
 We can enumerate the benefits and costs in a payoff matrix:

 <figure>
 <center>